sivasaikakarla/Research-Paper-Summarization/README.md

 ## Features

-- Search for open-access research papers (e.g., arXiv) with filtering (relevance, recency).
+- Search for open-access research papers from arXiv.
 - Process papers from local PDFs, URLs, and DOIs.
 - Classify papers into user-defined topics (e.g., "AI", "Physics", "Biology").
-- Generate 500-word summaries and cross-paper topic syntheses.
+- Generate summaries and cross-paper topic syntheses.
 - Convert summaries and syntheses into audio podcasts (MP3).
 - Include citations for traceability.